This isn’t an essay on photography and art (by any stretch), nevertheless I touch on both here and hope you find what follows interesting and helpful.

 Richard Bernabe said the following in a piece he wrote for Outdoor Photographer, “I believe, whenever it’s possible, in creating a little mystery in my images, particularly with wildlife subjects.”
 There’s more than a little mystery in Barbara’s striking photo.
 Here’s one of my own with some mystery, too, though it doesn’t quite pack the punch that Barbara’s does.
 This female is busy gathering insects to feed her young.
 We’ll add her to the pantheon, too.

 Earlier, I hinted at the value of local spots.
 I devoted “Bird and Photograph Locally” to the idea and noted there that it’s easier, cheaper, and takes less of a toll on Planet Earth to bird and photograph wildlife in your yard, your local patch, or your local park.
 Those words ring especially true now with the price of gas reaching record highs.
-All my photos above were taken in a tiny greenspace not 5 miles from my home.
+All my photos above were taken in a tiny greenspace and haven for wildlife not 5 miles from my home in south central Pennsylvania.
 It’s also there that I monitor the Osprey nest and have opportunities to take flight shots like this.

 And This Just In